JeeWeetje/iot-workshop/Azure.md

 4. A running TTN bridge on your PC and connected to an IoT Hub
 5. A running Device Explorer, connected to the IoT Hub, showing the telemetry comming in

-## Create Azure Stream Analytics Job
+## Create Azure Stream Analytics job

-Follow these steps to create an Azure Stream Analytics Job which takes messages from your IoT Hub.
+Follow these steps to create an Azure Stream Analytics job which takes messages from your IoT Hub.
 These jobs can handle great amounts of messages and handled with a SQL-like query language.
 Stream Analytics Jobs are great for time window related queries.

 *Note: in this workshop we will not dive too deep into Stream Analytics.
 See for [more information](https://azure.microsoft.com/en-us/documentation/articles/stream-analytics-real-time-event-processing-reference-architecture/).*